The Medical Letter on Drugs and Therapeutics

 1. Discuss the new recommendations for treatment of gonococcal infection.

-Select a term to see related articles antibaterials azithromycin cefixime ceftriaxone cephalosporins Chlamydophila pneumoniae doxycycline Neisseria gonorrhoeae Sexually Transmitted Infections
+Select a term to see related articles antibaterials azithromycin cefixime ceftriaxone cephalosporins Chlamydophila pneumoniae doxycycline Neisseria gonorrhoeae sexually transmitted infections

 The CDC has issued new recommendations for treatment of gonococcal infection.
 A single 500-mg IM dose (1000 mg in patients weighing ≥150 kg) of the third-generation cephalosporin ceftriaxone is now the treatment of choice for patients with uncomplicated urogenital, rectal, or pharyngeal gonorrhea.1